tearflake/symp-intro/docs/hello-world.md

 Runs as a stand-alone application and outputs the "Hello world!" text on the screen.

-#### Further Readings
+#### Further Reading

-All the components in Symp have their role.
-The point of having multiple components is to be able to use the right component for the right task.
+Each Symp component has its role in a pipeline `syntax → semantics → runtime → presentation`.
+Together, they form a small but expressive environment for building symbolic systems, DSLs, and experimental interpreters.
 The components are described in more detail in the accompanying documentation.